ecoevomatics/HawaiiArthMETE/README.md

-# HawaiiArthMETE
-Analysis of arthropod communities in Hawaii using METE theory
+# Analysis of arthropod communities in Hawaii using METE theory